The 4 Most Common Test Automation Challenges (and How to Overcome Them)

 We agree with Randall Rice here that automation can pay for itself.
 To prove to management that the financial benefits are substantial, you can show them this simple breakdown we did of the ROI of test automation.
 In it we demonstrated how a team of 5 senior and 5 entry level testers could hypothetically reduce the cost of testing from $78/hour to just $17.58/hour and increase testing from 1,350 hours per month to 5,985 equivalent hours, gaining $315,000 worth of testing via automation.
 Not to mention all of the qualitative benefits of automation.

 It is important to also be very transparent with any and all stakeholders.
-Don’t lie to them and say that automation doesn’t require much effort up front, because it surely does, but in the end, it’s worth it!
+Don’t lie to them and say that automation doesn’t require much upfront effort and resources.

 Challenge 2: Selecting and Using the Appropriate Tools

 Many teams do not get past this phase due to several reasons.
-They may lack the expertise to use a certain tool, the tool they want doesn’t exist, the tool or set of tools do not offer 100% test case coverage, the cost of a tool exceeds the test budget, etc.
+They may lack the expertise to use a certain tool, the tool they want doesn’t exist, their set of tools doesn’t offer complete test coverage, etc.

 If you don’t have a sufficient base knowledge for how to use a tool, you have a few options: